Unified discontinuous Galerkin scheme for a large class of elliptic equations: DG discretization of the flux formulation

 \subsection{DG residuals}

-Up to this point we have described how to discretize fields over the computational domain and thus the "input" to the operator~$\dgA$.
-We will now describe how to compute the DG residuals~\eqref{eq:dg_res} that form the "output" of the operator~$\dgA$.
-The DG residuals represent the set of equations that any direct or iterative solver will aim to solve.
-The derivation follows the standard procedure, e.g.\ laid out in \ccite{HesthavenWarburton}, applied to the generic elliptic flux formulation~\eqref{eq:fluxform}, and taking details such as a curved background geometry into account.
+The DG residuals represent the set of equations to be solved for the discrete primal field values $\grd{u}_A$.
+The derivation in this section follows the standard procedure, e.g., laid out in \ccite{HesthavenWarburton}, applied to the generic elliptic flux formulation~\eqref{eq:fluxform}, and taking details such as a curved manifold into account.